taystantim/Correlation_vs_causation_presentation/README.md

 As shown in this example, relying only on summary statistics can hide important patterns in the data.

 ### Spurious Correlations

-When variables appear related but have no causal connection
+A spurious correlation occurs when two variables appear related but have no real causal connection.

+Example:

+- Cheese consumption vs deaths from bedsheets
+- Strong correlation (~94%) but no logical relationship

+This example came from a process called data dredging.
+Thousands of variables were compared, some relationships will appear statistically significant purely by chance.

+Sporious Correlations arise from:

+- Random coincidence
+- Confoounding Variable

+Statistical significance does not guarantee a meaningful relationship.

 ### Simpson's Paradox:
 When a trend within groups reverses or disappears when the data is combined